Trump's push for new sex abuse trial is 'magical thinking,' Carroll says

 "Trump's motion is nothing more than his latest effort to obfuscate the import of the jury's verdict by engaging in his own particular Trump-branded form of magical thinking," her lawyers wrote.

+Trump is also appealing the verdict.
+Joseph Tacopina, one of his lawyers, said on Thursday, "We are confident we will win on appeal."

-Carroll's lawsuit, filed in 2022, said Trump raped her in a dressing room at the Bergdorf Goodman department store in New York in the mid-1990s, and defamed her by denying it happened.
-Trump has called Carroll's claims a "hoax".
+Carroll's lawsuit, filed in 2022, said Trump raped her in a dressing room at the Bergdorf Goodman department store in Manhattan in the mid-1990s, and defamed her by denying it happened.
+Trump has called Carroll's claims a "hoax."

 Carroll, a former Elle magazine advice columnist, filed a separate lawsuit in November 2019 for defamation only.

-That case has been bogged down in appeals over whether Trump was immune from being sued because he had been president when he spoke.
-Carroll updated that lawsuit to seek $10 million from Trump after he called Carroll's account "fake" and labeled her a "whack job" in a CNN town hall after the jury's verdict in the 2022 lawsuit.
+That case has been bogged down in appeals over whether Trump was immune from being sued because he was president when he spoke.
+Carroll updated that lawsuit to seek $10 million from Trump after he called her account "fake" and labeled her a "whack job" in a CNN town hall after the jury's verdict in the 2022 lawsuit.

 The case is one of several legal woes facing Trump, the first current or former U.S. president to face criminal charges, as he seeks to return to the White House.